Checked and Unchecked Exceptions in Java

 When an exception must be handled with try-and-catch semantics, it is known as a checked exception.
 If try-and-catch semantics are not required, it is known as an unchecked exception.

 Q5.
-What are the 5 keywords of exception handling in Java?
+What are the 5 keywords of Java exception handling?

 In Java, the key exception-handling keywords are try, catch, finally, throw, and throws.